The 2024 Virginia Law Foundation grant application is now open.

 - Copy of most recent IRS Form 990

 - List of your Board of Directors /Trustees

 - Biographical profile of the essential personnel responsible for implementing the grant

 - Organization’s budget for the current fiscal year

-Receipt of applications will be acknowledged by mail.
-The applicant will be notified of the determination, and, if approved, grant payments are normally made by July 31, or 30 days in advance of a program.
+The applicant will be notified of the determination in the summer, and, if approved, grant payments are normally made by July 31, or 30 days in advance of a program.

 Grant recipients must certify that they will adhere to all Virginia Law Foundation reporting requirements and donor recognition stipulations.
 If the applicant has received prior funding, the Virginia Law Foundation requests examples of how the Foundation was recognized and incorporated into the applicant’s previously funded project and marketing materials.
 These examples are important to future funding consideration.

 Any failure to comply with these requirements may result in the ineligibility for future grant consideration or the request to refund full or partial grant proceeds.

 The Virginia Law Foundation requires that grant recipients submit at least one, but preferably periodic, grant reports.
 The report should include a narrative update on the status of project implementation and development, and a financial report detailing the expenditure of grant funds.
 The deadline for the report will be tailored to the specific project.
 Under no circumstances will subsequent grant applications be approved if reports for prior grant disbursements have not been submitted and approved.